JDK (Java Development Kit) Tutorials

 (RETURN if same as keystore password): My1stKey

-To keep IE clean, we should remove "localhost" certificate.
+To keep IE clean after finishing tests, we should remove "Herong Yang" and "localhost" certificates.
 Run IE, and go to "Tools", "Internet Options", "Content", "Certificates", and "Trusted Root Certificate Authorities".
-You should be able to find "localhost" in the certificate list.
-Highlight it and remove it.
+You should be able to find them and remove them.

 Table of Contents